zeromicro/go-zero/readme-en.md

 ## 4. Future development plans of go-zero

-* auto generate API mock server, make the client debugging eaisier
+* auto generate API mock server, make the client debugging easier
 * auto generate the simple integration test for the server side just from the .api files

 ## 5. Installation